LiliaFramework/Lilia/documentation/docs/libraries/lia.darkrp.md

-# DarkRP Compatibility
+# DarkRP Library

-This page describes helpers for integrating with DarkRP.
+This page documents the functions for working with DarkRP compatibility and integration.

 ---

 ## Overview

-The `darkrp` library bridges functionality with the DarkRP gamemode.
-It mirrors several DarkRP helpers so third-party addons expecting the `DarkRP` globals continue to function.
-The functions documented here are also assigned to the global `DarkRP` table.
-A simplified `RPExtraTeams` table is created as well, mapping each faction to its team index for compatibility.
+The `lia.darkrp` library provides DarkRP compatibility functions for the Lilia framework.
+It includes utilities for position checking, text wrapping, money formatting, and entity creation that maintain compatibility with DarkRP addons.

 ---